 Making Strides in Eradicating Poverty and Hunger

 A meaningful path out of poverty requires a strong economy that produces jobs and good wages; a government that can provide schools, hospitals, roads, and energy; and healthy, well-nourished children who are the future human capital that will fuel economic growth.
 Between 2003 and 2013, the Bank Group supported basic nutrition services for more than 211 million pregnant women, nursing mothers, adolescent girls, and children under 5.
-The Bank Group’s fund for the poorest countries –the International Development Association (IDA) – committed a record $16.3 billion in fiscal year 2013 to promote economic growth, increase shared prosperity, and fight extreme poverty.
+The Bank Group’s fund for the poorest countries –the International Development Association (IDA) – committed a record $22.2 billion in fiscal year 2014 to promote economic growth, increase shared prosperity, and fight extreme poverty.
 The Bank Group has joined with more than 100 partner agencies and organizations to endorse Scaling Up Nutrition: A Framework for Action, which sets forth principles and priorities for action to address undernutrition and help countries reach the Millennium Development Goals by 2015.

 Our Poverty and Hunger Strategy

 - Provide governments zero-interest development financing, grants, and guarantees

 - Offer technical assistance and other advisory services to reduce poverty and malnutrition